Natural disasters in 2011 caused record economic losses

-Considering Earth as a whole, the year 2011 had the highest economic losses due to earthquakes on record.
+Natural disasters in 2011 cost more than any other year on record, including the highest economic losses due to earthquakes.
 It also had the highest economic losses due to natural disasters overall on record, mostly because of the 9.0-magnitude Tohuku earthquake and resulting tsunami in Japan in March 2011.
 That’s according to reports released in early 2012 by several organizations.

 The earthquake analysis – released in January 2012 – came from the Center for Disaster Management and Risk Reduction (CEDIM) in Germany.
 According to their report, earthquakes and their consequences, including tsunamis and landslides, caused damages of $365 billion U.S. dollars.
 More than half of that was from the March 2011 Tohuku earthquake and tsunami.